-Additionally, only Yard Waste Composting is currently permitted in M-1.
+Currently, only Yard WasteComposting (Type 1 feedstock) is permitted in M-1 as a Conditional Use.
 Composting of other feedstocks such as food waste, animal bedding, animal waste, etc. is not permitted in any zoning district since the use category was removed through CB-20-104/ZRA 149.

-The proposed amendments to M-I permit Tier 1 and Tier 2 - Small Composting Facilities by right and Tier 2 - Large Composting Facilities as Conditional Uses.
-In M-2, Tier 1 and Tier 2 Composting Facilities would be permitted by right.
+ZRA 183 proposes to allow Tier 1 and Tier 2 - Small Composting Facilities as Conditional Uses in M-1, while ZRA 180 proposed to allow them by right.
+Therefore, ZRA 183 continues to allow composting as a Conditional Use in M-1 and expands the items that may be composted to include Type 2 feedstock.